Big Shiny Tunes: Characteristics

 The Big Shiny Tunes albums are each thought to be composed of a combination of rock songs that are major hits by well-known artists, less successful songs by well-known artists and songs by more obscure artists, released in the same year as the albums' publication.
 There are a combination of Canadian, British and American performers.
 One common feature among the selected artists is that they are attached to Universal Music, Warner Bros., EMI Music Canada, and/or MuchMusic, who come together to produce Big Shiny Tunes albums.
-The most frequently appearing band in the Big Shiny Tunes series is Nickelback, who appeared on 7 releases in the series (Big Shiny Tunes 5, 7–11, and 14.)
-The first six Big Shiny Tunes albums were all released on both CD and cassette formats, before being put out solely on CD starting with Big Shiny Tunes 7 in 2002.
+The most frequently appearing band in the Big Shiny Tunes series is Nickelback, who appeared on seven releases in the series (Big Shiny Tunes 5, 7 through 11, and 14).
+The first six Big Shiny Tunes albums were all released on both CD and cassette formats; entries in the series were released solely on CD starting with Big Shiny Tunes 7 in 2002.

 Part of the appeal of the series is that those who do not usually buy albums will find Big Shiny Tunes provides several well-known songs, as opposed to a CD by a single artist whose non-single tracks may be relatively unfamiliar.
 The music is aimed at teenagers and young adults.
-There has been some criticism of consistency in regards to the use of censored versus uncensored versions of songs from album to album (Big Shiny Tunes 6 carried a label stating that some songs contained coarse language, while the previous and following albums had censored songs by Matthew Good, Limp Bizkit, Staind, Not By Choice and Wheatus).
+There has been some criticism of consistency in regards to the use of censored versus uncensored versions of songs from album to album.
+Big Shiny Tunes 6 carried a label stating that some songs contained coarse language, while the previous and following albums had censored songs by Matthew Good, Limp Bizkit, Staind, Not By Choice and Wheatus.

 In addition to the ordinary albums in the series, MuchMusic also released albums that compile the biggest hits across a span of years, such as Big Shiny 80s (2005) that included classics like Billy Idol's "White Wedding."
 There have also been two volumes of Big Shiny 90s released.

 History

-The first edition of Big Shiny Tunes was released in 1996 and was successful, being certified Triple Platinum in Canada.
-Big Shiny Tunes 2 was released in 1997 to greater success, selling 128,000 copies in its first week and going on to sell 1,230,000 copies overall, making it the third best-selling album of all time in Canada of the Nielsen SoundScan era.
-Big Shiny Tunes 3 was released in 1998 and was also very successful, and the second and third editions alone would account for over 2,000,000 copies of Big Shiny Tunes albums sold.
+The first edition of Big Shiny Tunes was released in 1996.
+The compilation was successful, being certified Triple Platinum in Canada.
+Big Shiny Tunes 2 was released in 1997 to greater success.
+The second entry sold 128,000 copies in its first week alone, before going on to sell 1,230,000 copies overall.
+This makes the entry the third best-selling album of all time in Canada of the Nielsen SoundScan era.
+Big Shiny Tunes 3 was released in 1998, which was also very successful.
+The second and third editions alone would account for over 2,000,000 copies of Big Shiny Tunes albums sold.
 Following editions of Big Shiny Tunes reached #1 on the Canadian Albums Chart, the last being Big Shiny Tunes 6, which sold 68,500 copies in its first week in 2001.

-The series soon lost its predominance with the growth of Peer-to-peer file sharing in the 2000s.
+The series soon lost its predominance with the growth of peer-to-peer file sharing in the 2000s.
 The last album in the series, Big Shiny Tunes 14, was released in 2009.
-As of 2010, the series went on an indefinite hiatus and was later discontinued.
+As of 2010, the series went on an indefinite hiatus before being discontinued.